robindavidgames/ci-project05/README.md

         EMAIL_HOST_PASSWORD = os.environ.get('EMAIL_HOST_PASS')
         DEFAULT_FROM_EMAIL = os.environ.get('EMAIL_HOST_USER')

+### Invoke Linter

+To check for issues across the entire project:

+python3 -m flake8

 ## Bugs
 ### Views Error
 In my index view, I had made the error where I was rendering a tuple rather than calling a function: